sorshoj/picross/README.md

 To Do
+- edge case --> rows with 0 auto fill with grey after the first click (what is expected response here?)
 - make it pretty
 - use this.registry to share info inbetween scenes
 - add settings to change board size
 - add buttons/options for refreshing, resetting board, etc.
-- implement autofill - when all the squares in a row/col are found it is auto filled in with gray
 - add an optional timer
 - add end of game statistics
 - decide on the rules